-Dr. Carrie Zelna ('02) Associate Vice Provost for the Division of Academic and Student Affairs; North Carolina State University
+Dr. Carrie Zelna ('02) Senior Associate Vice CHancellor in the Division of Academic and Student Affairs (DASA); NC State University

 People to Know

 Departmental Staff

 Pauline Elleflson, Graduate Services Coordinator - pvellefs@ncsu.edu Educational Leadership, Policy, and Human Development

 Pauline is an exceptional resource if you have logistical questions about the Higher Education Program, course schedules, event planning, and much more.
 She is also the primary liaison between the Higher Education Program and other offices on campus that serve graduate students.